 Oregon officials keeping a close eye on coronavirus

-Oregon public health officials are monitoring dozens of people who have recently traveled to China for symptoms of coronavirus and say they're prepared should a case emerge locally.
+Oregon public health officials are monitoring dozens of people who have recently traveled to China for symptoms of coronavirus and the agency says its prepared should a case emerge locally.

 It was first detected in Wudan, China, where millions have been quarantined in their homes for weeks.

 Patrick Allen, director of Oregon Health Authority, said Friday that his staff is talking daily with the federal and county health officials and local hospitals to monitor cases of the disease in the United States.

 "People are right to be concerned," Allen said.
 "There's still a lot we don't know about this virus."

 Two Oregonians with recent travel to China have developed flu-like symptoms and are being tested for the coronavirus.
 Results were expected Tuesday, Allen said.

 Two others with similar symptoms tested negative for the virus.
 The state agency is providing weekly updates about how many people are being monitored in Oregon.

 Allen said the state public health lab is developing the ability to test for coronavirus locally rather than sending samples to the CDC.